virajkulkarni14/WebDeveloperSecurityChecklist/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.
 These guidlines were inspired by [Awesome](https://github.com/sindresorhus/awesome).

-## Following guidelines while adding to this list
+## Adhering to guidelines while adding to this list

 Please ensure your pull request adheres to the following guidelines: